 Biological Effects of Radio Frequency and Extremely Low-Frequency Electromagnetic Fields (Public Health)

-Data Science / Big Data / Machine Learning
+Data Science / Big Data / Internet of Things (IoT) / Machine Learning

 Prediction of Natural Disasters (Flood and Bushfire)

 Dr Malka N. Halgamuge is a Research Fellow / Scientist in the Department of Electrical and Electronic Engineering of University of Melbourne and Adjunct Professor at the Vellore Institute of Technology (VIT)